 logIy=logqBy+ȵy (2)

 where k is the carrying capacity; r is the intrinsic growth rate of the population; By is stock biomass at year y; Cy is the catch in year y; Iy is the relative biomass index in year y; q is the catchability coefficient; ȵy are observation errors, assumed to follow a normal distribution, i.e., ȵy~N(0, σȵ2), σȵ2 is the variances of observation errors; rm-1By(1-(Byk)m-1) in equation (1) represents the surplus production in year y; m is a shape parameter that determines at what B/K ratio maximum surplus production would be attained.
-When the shape parameter m is fixed at two, the model is equivalent to the Schaefer surplus production model, with the maximum surplus production attaining at half of the carrying capacity.
+When the shape parameter m is fixed at two, the model is equivalent to the Schaefer surplus production model, with the maximum surplus production attained at half of the carrying capacity.
 The Pella-Tomlinson model is equivalent to the Fox model if shape parameter m approaches one, resulting in maximum surplus production attained when biomass equals 0.37k.

 2.2 The net effect of warming on stock biomass of fish populations

 Surplus production is a net gain in stock biomass in the absence of fishing, where the increase in biomass comes from recruitment and somatic growth of individual fish and the decrease in biomass is due to natural mortality.
-Warming may impact recruitment, individual fish growth and natural mortality of the same population in different directions and magnitudes.
-Here, rather than separately evaluating the effects of warming on the three dimensions mentioned, we attempted to quantify the net effect of warming on surplus production.
+Warming may impact recruitment, individual fish growth, and natural mortality of the same population in different directions and magnitudes.
+Here, rather than separately evaluating the effects of warming on the three dimensions mentioned, we attempted to quantify the net effect of warming on overall surplus production.

 2.3 A modified temperature-dependent surplus production model

-We modified the Pella-Thomlinson surplus production model to address the issue of nonconsecutive and imprecise recreational harvest data.
-Annual recreational harvests were not treated as known and accurate quantities in the dynamic model, but as observations subjected to observation error.
+We modified the Pella-Thomlinson surplus production model to account for stocking of recreational fish stocks, to address the issue of nonconsecutive and imprecise recreational harvest data, and to account for the impacts of temperature on productivity.
+Annual recreational harvests were not treated as known and accurate quantities in the dynamic model, but as observations subject to observation error.
 We then incorporated a multiplicative temperature effect term into the dynamic model to quantify the effect of warming on surplus production.
 The modified temperature-dependent surplus production model is written as follows:

 By+1=By+rm-1By(1-(Byk)m-1)×eGDDy×θ+Sy-By1-e-Fy-Hy (3)